mvolkmann/blog/src/lambda-calculus.md

 The Z combinator is similar to the Y combinator, but it provides lazy evaluation, defering function applications until their results are needed.
-It is an eta-expansion of the Y combinator which can be define as:
+It is an eta-expansion of the Y combinator which can be defined as:

 ```text
 Z = λf.(λx.f(λv.x x v))(λx.f (λv.x x v))